Belden Stratford

 The Belden Stratford is an apartment building and former hotel in the Lincoln Park neighborhood of Chicago.
 It is located across the street from the Lincoln Park Zoo and Lincoln Park Conservatory.

 The structure was built in the 1920s and renovated between 1989 and 1990.
 Notable guests over the years included Louis Armstrong and Gloria Swanson.

-In 2011 IRMCO Properties & Management, which owned and managed the Belden Stratford, sold the property to the Laramar Group.
-Laramar Group sold the property in late 2018, and Waterton now manages the property on behalf of the owner.
+It is now managed by Waterton on behalf of the current owner, the Mansueto Office.
+Previously, In 2011 IRMCO Properties & Management owned and managed the Belden Stratford.
+It was eventually sold to the Laramar Group who owned it until late 2018.